-At night, life aboard a cruise ship really turns on.
-There’s dancing; live entertainment in nightclubs, discos and lounges; feature films; and parties with all your new friends.
+There’s dancing, live entertainment in nightclubs, discos and lounges, feature films and parties with all your new friends.
 Most ships even have casinos.
 There are also many special events like the Captain’s Cocktail Party, Passenger Talent Night, the Masquerade Parade, the Late Night Buffet (just for one last bite to tide you over until breakfast).
 And the night can go on as long as you want.
 Even until the spectacle of sunrise at sea.

 Never.
-On a cruise vacation, the entertainment is on the house.
+The entertainment is on the house.
 There’s no cover.
 No minimum.
 No charge for an admission ticket.
 The shows are live.
 The movies are first-rate.
 The variety is limitless.

 A cruise ship is a great place to make new friends, because everyone’s so friendly.
 The atmosphere is cordial, relaxed.
 And you’ll have all kinds of things in common to talk about.
 At dinner.
 At cocktails.
 Around the pool.
 Or along the promenade rail.
-And don’t be surprised if you find yourself making arrangements to meet them aboard ship again next year.
+And don’t be surprised if you find yourself making arrangements to meet them on board again next year.

 Anytime is the best time to take a cruise, but it also depends on where you’d like to go.
 The Caribbean is fantastic year round; however, some of the more exotic destinations are seasonal.
-For example, you can only cruise to Alaska between May and September; to Europe between April and November; to Bermuda, between April and October; the Panama Canal, between September and April.
+For example, you will probably enjoy Alaska more between May and September; Europe between April and November; Bermuda between April and October and the Panama Canal between September and April.
 So you see, no matter what time of year it is, it’s a perfect time to cruise.

 As long or short as you want.
 There are cruise lines that offer itineraries from three days to three months.
 Whatever your schedule, we’ll do our best to find the cruise for you.